-- Identify shared areas of interest and partnership opportunities with specific reference to poverty reduction and diverse housing options described in the Task Force's action planning. - Coordinate labour market initiatives (see Human Capital section of this strategy) that include services targeting populations such as disadvantaged residents, as describe in the Nanaimo's Action Plan to End Homelessness 2018-2023. - Participate in partnerships envisioned in the Nanaimo Affordable Housing Strategy (CitySpaces 2018).
+- Work with the Health and Housing Task Force on community economic development initiatives. - Coordinate labour market initiatives (see Human Capital section of this strategy) that include services targeting populations such as disadvantaged residents, as describe in the Nanaimo's Action Plan to End Homelessness 2018-2023. - Participate in partnerships envisioned in the Nanaimo Affordable Housing Strategy (CitySpaces 2018).